Have you always wanted a career in project management? Always had a knack for it, but a thought of cracking a project manager interview seems hard?

 Also Read: Interview Questions & answers tips & hacks

-Believe in yourself, nothing will pull you down.
+Believe in yourself, nothing can pull you down.

 Best of luck!